DanielAltamirano/EFCore.Seeder/README.md

 ```
 Then the library would get the first ocurrence of a resource which name is as indicated.
 If we point to a ```Products``` manifest, we'd need to name our file ```Products.csv```.
 Doesn't matter which folder we put it in, or how deep in the hierarchy goes.
 As all embedded resources would be referenced as ```<Assembly><Path to Resource><Resource filename>```, it would be picked up without problem.

+With regards to CsvHelper configuration, [please refer to their website](https://joshclose.github.io/CsvHelper/getting-started/).

 ### Usage

 Once the Seeder is configured, all we need to do is call the appropiate extension method when accessing a DbSet for a particular type.